zdeptawa/terraform-azurerm-demo/README.md

 Generating Public and Private Keys
 ==================================
 If you'd like to generate an ssh key pair for this demo, you can run the command below to do so.
-Feel free to change `~/.ssh/tfaz_id_rsa` to whatever ssk key pair location and name you'd like - but be sure have this location set in your `TF_VAR_ssh_key_public` and `TF_VAR_ssh_key_private` environment variables as mentioned in the prerequisites above!
+Feel free to change `~/.ssh/tfaz_id_rsa` to whatever ssh key pair location and name you'd like - but be sure have this location set in your `TF_VAR_ssh_key_public` and `TF_VAR_ssh_key_private` environment variables as mentioned in the prerequisites above!

 ```bash
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/tfaz_id_rsa